kgrid/kgrid-activator/docs/api.md

   - An Activator implementation <conform>may</conform> use additional statuses as needed which can be documented for deployers, etc.
   - Health information <conform>should</conform> focus on details that help understand why the Activator or a component is `up` or `down`.
   - By default, the actuator health indicator only exposes the top level status: `status: UP` unless the user is logged in, or the `dev` spring profile environment variable is active. `SPRING_PROFILES_ACTIVE=DEV`
+- Secured by default: Yes (More info is returned on login)
 - Curl Command
   ```bash
   curl --location --request GET 'http://localhost:8080/actuator/health'